pond918/roles.chat/_i18n/en/_posts/2023-04-17-can-chatgpt-talk-with-several-persons-in-a-chatroom.md

 2023/4/17 21:21:45

-Bob, shut up and listen to Alice.
+Bob, stop it and listen to Alice.

 `ChatGPT`: